w3c/wai-website/pages/about/groups/task-forces/matf.md

 The Mobile Accessibility Task Force supports the deliverables of the [Accessibility Guidelines (AG) Working Group](/about/groups/agwg/).

 For details of the current work, see the [Mobile Accessibility Task Force GitHub repository](https://github.com/w3c/matf/issues).

+For more information, see [Mobile Accessibility at W3C](https://www.w3.org/WAI/standards-guidelines/mobile/)

 ## Contribute to the work